Arji90/portfolio_python_habits_tracking_app/README.md

 ```bash
 python ./habits_terminal_interface.py
 ```
-interactions are solly done by the terminal, all options the user has are displayed before the input is expected.
+interactions are solly done by the terminal, all options the user has are displayed before the input is expected

 ### Starting automated tests
 To start the automated tests, just call pytest in the root of the project